dsidavis/ReadPDF/Status/AbstractStatus.md

 ```
 So we can deal with these with special code.

+## EID Documents
 The abstract is in the first column
 and it is below the author list which is below the title,
 but above a horizontal line in the first column.
 So we can write a function to extract this.

+In fact,
+"LatestDocs/PDF/3569325249/Scherret-2001-The relationships between West N.pdf"
+does not have this pattern.
+It uses a different format, but is an EID article.
+Here the abstract is more traditionally centered.
+So  we want to use the regular mechanism.

 Of the remaining 7, the last (LatestDocs/PDF/2608848674/1663497.xml)